Published: July 30, 2021

 Though these types of cyberattacks are common, they’re also easy to prevent when precautionary measures are taken.
 We recommend running through a digital security checklist in addition to staying up to date on threats in your industry to eliminate weak points in your defense strategies.
 Likewise, always double-check suspicious messages from coworkers and others before taking any action.
 Simply asking, “Hey, did you mean to send this email?” or “Is this request legitimate?” could save you from an attack.

 Need help updating your cybersecurity measures?
-Let’s chat!
+Fill out our contact form and let’s chat!